 - List any exchanges you use to trade cryptocurrencies and assets, the details of the digital wallet you use, and any other apps or software needed to manage the transactions.

 - Highlight any specific security concerns such as being careful to manage ‘wallet backups’.

 - Outline step-by-step with sufficient detail on how to access the assets.

 - Provide details of a trusted cryptocurrency solutions provider and any other key contacts that can give technical assistance if required.

 You should speak to a qualified legal professional to develop or update your estate plan to ensure it accounts for any crypto-assets you have.

-We can help you with this and all other aspects of your estate and digital asset planning.
+Contact Gill & Lane for help with this and all other aspects of your estate and digital asset planning.